JvanKatwijk/dab-server/README.md

 ![java client for dab server](/java-client.png?raw=true)

 A simple DAB server, for use with a bluetooth client.

-The project I am working on aims at creating a simple remote control for a DAB server.
-The latter then will run on e.g. a RPI 2/3 and a bluetooth device - currently my laptop - will connect using bluetooth, show the services within reach and controls the radio.
+The project I am working on aims at creating a simple remote control for a DAB server, the latter being a modified (simplified) version of the DAB library.
+The server then will run on something like an RPI 2/3 and a bluetooth device - currently my laptop - will connect using bluetooth, show the services within reach and controls the radio.
+The picture shows a simple java client, running on my laptop.
+Current work is on creating a client on android, so that the control is using your tablet or phone.

 Currently ONLY the sdrplay device is supported.
-It is not difficult though to chgange that, although that will most likely lead to changes in the client's GUI
+It is pretty simple though to change that, although that will most likely lead to changes in the client's GUI (Note that the current GUI shows controls for both the if gain reduction and the lnaState, while for e.g. DABsticks a single slider, setting the gain, might suffice)

 -------------------------------------------------------------------------